kar137/portfolio-website/README.md

 ## 📩 Contact

-For inquiries regarding usage or licensing, please contact me at: [Your Email]
+For inquiries regarding usage or licensing, please contact me at: bistakaran89@gmail.com

 <hr>